kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/monitor_pending_workloads/pending_workloads_on_demand.md

 - The kubectl command-line tool has communication with your cluster.
 - [Kueue is installed](/docs/installation) in version v0.6.0 or later.

-### Enable the VisibilityOnDemand feature gate

-VisibilityOnDemand is an `Alpha` feature disabled by default.
-To use the visibility API  change [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration) and set `VisibilityOnDemand=true`.

 ### Configure API Priority and Fairness:

 To install the [API Priority and Fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/) configuration for the visibility API apply one of the manifests, depending on your Kubernetes version: